-In addition to the above long-term programmes, ZEPARU ran a series of short-term courses to fulfill its mandate to build sustainable capacity for conducting economic policy research and analysis.
-Some of the recent short-term courses include:
+In addition to the above long-term programmes, ZEPARU runs a series of short-term courses to fulfill its mandate of building sustainable capacity for economic policy research and analysis.
+Some of the short-term courses included:

-- Training for Government Economists in the various fields of Economic Management and Policy Analysis, including a course on Financial Programming held from 3 – 14 December 2012 in Harare;
+- Economic Management and Policy Analysis training, including a course on Financial Programming

 - Trade Law and Policy for Zimbabwe’s Regional Trade Agenda,

-- Training of government officials on various Economic related issues through regional bodies like ESAMI and TRAPCA between 2011 and 2015.
+- Macroeconomic Forecasting, and training government officials on various economic related issues through regional bodies like ESAMI and TRAPCA